 With travel restrictions lingering worldwide, most of us are likely to be staying in Singapore during the school breaks.
 Kids’ camps are a great way to keep your children entertained.
 They’re full of fun holiday activities, from science and tech to drama and sport.
-Check out our list of upcoming kids’ camps in October – and keep a look out on this page, as we’ll be refreshing the lineup for November and December!
+Check out our list of upcoming kids’ camps from November to January!

 Focus: Sports, technology, creativity, enrichment and multi-activity